 If it’s not meant to be there it will be a distraction and dilute the story you want to tell.
 So you will have to find ways to make sure it’s not in the frame or isn’t a distraction.

 The orientation of your frame determines whether you arrange the elements in a vertical or horizontal order.
 This first choice you make when you bring the camera to your eye is an important one.

 By changing the orientation of your frame you can decide to include or exclude certain elements.

 A horizontal or a vertical frame also has an impact on how the viewer takes in the photo and perceives the story in the frame.

-A vertical frame, on the other hand, can feel more detached, static, formal and constraint.
+A vertical frame, on the other hand, can feel more detached, static, formal, and constrained.

 How to do it